jagonmoy/Git-Bash-Cheatsheet/README.md

 - ### After doing Commit How to Push all the changes we made in local repository to remote reopository . git push origin branch_name
+- ### Now Suppose We made some changes in our remote repository and we would like to get this changes in our working directory .
+How to do it ?
+We can do it in two way one is by 'fetch' and other way is by 'pull'
+     - ### fetch : 'fetch' can get all the changes made in remote repository to our local repository but not in our working directory .
+So just doing the fetch command we will not be able to see the changes in our working directory .
+For this we will also have to another merge command.
+So the command will be
+       ### Step 1 :
+             git fetch origin branch_name
+       ### or
+             git fetch
+       ### Step 2 :
+             git merge origin branch_name
+       ### or
+             git merge
+   - ### pull : 'pull' can get all the changes direct to our working directory unlike remote repository .
+We don't have to merge . git pull origin branch_name
+     ### or
+         git pull